mbloch/mapshaper/docs/guides/simplification.md

 ## Simplifying multiple layers consistently

 When you import multiple layers using `-i combine-files`, Mapshaper builds a shared topology.
-This means that boundaries shared between layers — for example, aligned state and county polygon borders — are simplified identically across both.
+This means that boundaries shared between layers — for example, aligned state and county polygon borders — are simplified identically across all layers.
 Without this, the layers would diverge during simplification, creating visible gaps and overlaps where they should align.

 ```bash